epsilon537/boxlambda/_drafts/dfx.markdown

 Step 5: Create a Pblock for the RP
 ==================================
-Create a Pblock for RP *VS0* by staking out the Pblock's region in the design's floorplan.
+Create a Pblock for RP *VS0* by staking out the Pblock's region in the design's floor plan.

 ![Pblock with properties](../assets/pblock_w_properties.png)

-*A Pblock on the Floorplan.*
+*A Pblock on the Floor Plan.*

 1. In the Vivado GUI, select *boxlambda_soc_inst/vs0_inst* in the Netlist window.
 This ensures that the Pblock we're creating is assigned to this RP.
-2. In the floorplan window, click the *Draw Pblock* window.
+2. In the floor plan window, click the *Draw Pblock* button.
 3. Draw a rectangular region.
-Keep an eye on the number of selected resources (LUTs, BRAM,...) and make sure there's more than enough resources to hold the biggest RM variant for this RP.
-I would like the RP to be able to hold RMs that are at least twice as big as *vs0_j1b* so I selected about twice as many resources as required by *vs0_j1b*.
+Keep an eye on the number of selected resources (LUTs, BRAM, etc.) and make sure there are enough resources to accommodate the biggest RM variant for this RP.

     ![Pblock with resources](../assets/pblock_w_resources.png)

     *When outlining a Pblock, the selected resources are shown.*

-4. In the Properties view, check *RESET_AFTER_RECONFIG* and set *SNAPPING_MODE* on. *RESET_AFTER_RECONFIG* ensures that the RM is initialized after reconfiguration. *SNAPPING_MODE* snaps the Pblock region boundaries to the alignment requirements of this 7 series FPGA.
+4. In the Properties view, check *RESET_AFTER_RECONFIG* and set *SNAPPING_MODE* on. *RESET_AFTER_RECONFIG* ensures that the RM is initialized after reconfiguration. *SNAPPING_MODE* aligns the Pblock region boundaries with the requirements of this 7-series FPGA.
 5. Run the DFX Design Rule checks: *Reports->Report DRC*.
-Fix reported errors, if any.
+Address any reported errors, if present.
-6. Write the Pblock constraints to a files:
+6. Write the Pblock constraints to a file:

     ```
     write_xdc ./Sources/xdc/top_all.xdc￼